 The importance of Buenos Aires, the country’s chief port and the largest in South America, to the national economy is related to Argentina’s overwhelming dependence on the production and export of agricultural commodities.
 Buenos Aires is the country’s chief point of consumption, processing, and shipping.
 Unlike much of the rest of the country, the city has a varied economy, which helps it maintain a degree of stability despite the rampant inflation that has often burdened the entire country.

-The port of Buenos Aires receives ships from all over the world that deliver machine-made goods and consumer durables and leave with grains or agricultural by-products, such as food oils.
+The port of Buenos Aires receives ships from all over the world that deliver machine-made goods and consumer durables and leave with grains or agricultural by-products such as food oils.
 And yet, as with so much of the city, the port facilities are old and inefficient.
 The port facilities were privatized in 1994, and new investments in infrastructure were begun; however, it is still common at harvest time to see long lines of trucks at the port entrance, waiting to transfer their loads to one of the ships lying offshore, which in turn are waiting to use the narrow channel into the port.
 An inadequate road system leading to the various terminals also continues to hamper growth.
-Serious proposals to move the port to another, better harbour have met with little response.
+Serious proposals to move the port to another, better harbor have met with little response.

 Manufacturing

 Buenos Aires’s main industries include food processing (meat, fish, and grain), metalworking, automobile assembly, oil refining, printing and publishing, and the manufacture of textiles, beverages, paper, and chemicals.
 Heavy industry has grown much faster in metropolitan Buenos Aires than elsewhere in Argentina.
 More than one-third of the industrial capacity of the country is in the Buenos Aires metropolitan area, and about one-half of all manufacturing jobs are located there.
-About one-fifth of Greater Buenos Aires’s labour force works in manufacturing.
-Larger industrial and manufacturing establishments have been located traditionally in the neighbourhoods of Barracas and Nueva Pompeya, respectively south and west of San Telmo, but they are becoming increasingly prominent in the suburbs.
+About one-fifth of Greater Buenos Aires’s labor force works in manufacturing.
+Larger industrial and manufacturing establishments have been located traditionally in the neighborhoods of Barracas and Nueva Pompeya, respectively south and west of San Telmo, but they are becoming increasingly prominent in the suburbs.

 Finance and other services

 The city virtually monopolizes the banking activity of the country.
 Banks in Buenos Aires hold the largest share of the country’s bank deposits, a large portion of which are held by foreign investors.
 The Central Bank of the Republic of Argentina controls the federal banking system.
-The Buenos Aires stock exchange, along with specialized markets for meat, cattle, fruit, and grain, makes the city the dominant stock and commodities trading centre in the country.
+The Buenos Aires stock exchange, along with specialized markets for meat, cattle, fruit, and grain, makes the city the dominant stock and commodities trading center in the country.
 The financial district is concentrated just north of the Plaza de Mayo.

 Service industries account for about two-fifths of the jobs in the metropolitan area.
 The number of tourists in Buenos Aires has increased dramatically since 2001, when an economic collapse afflicted the country, and the city is one of the most visited in South America.